 There are three types of stainless steel in terms of crystalline structure, namely:

 This type of stainless steel is rich in chromium and nickel.
 The steel composition is about 18% chromium and 8% nickel.
 The carbon content is generally minimal – about 0.8%.
-While they have excellent corrosion resistance, they are not very heat treatable and also not magnetic.
-Industrially, austenitic steel is vital in manufacturing pump shafts, sheathing, and many components like screws, bolts, etc. This stainless steel type is also common in many household equipments.
+While they have excellent corrosion resistance, they are not very heat-treatable and also not magnetic.
+Industrially, austenitic steel is vital in manufacturing pump shafts, sheathing, and many components like screws, bolts, etc. This stainless steel type is also common in many household equipment.

 This type of stainless steel contains between 12% and 18% chromium, trace amounts of nickel, and about 0.1% carbon.
 There may also be other alloying elements, like titanium, molybdenum, and aluminum.
 Ferritic stainless steel also has excellent corrosion resistance properties, informing its use in many forming and pressing industrial operations.
 Ferritic stainless steel cannot be heat-treated but can be cold-worked.